Project Overview

 With submitting an incentive, users can submit specific services and revenue to each product they add.
 Users can add several products at a time, thus making it efficient to submit a surplus of incentives at once if they choose to.
 Afterwards, they can review their information and export their data table that compares and contrasts each product/service they added into the incentives simulator.

 Overall the client loved the incentive simulator designs and quoted "it's genius".
 We were able to include all the requirements needed, created a simple flow for users to submit incentives, and allowing users to export their information with ease.
-The incentives simulator speaks to Dell's brand with a modern and simple look of focusing on space and sections to organize the simulator.
+The incentives simulator speaks to Dell's brand with a modern and simple look of focusing on white space and organization to benefit the simulator.